rancher/elemental-toolkit/README.md

 # Cloud-init configuration

 By default cOS reads and executes cloud-init files present in `/usr/local/cloud-config` and `/oem`.
 It is also possible to run cloud-init file from boot cmdline by using  the `cos.setup=..` option.

-This is the prefered way to make persistent changes into `cOS`.

 ## Persistent changes